RhysPollardDevelopment/Fullstack-milestone/README.md

 #### Future goals:
 Goals to be implemented should the project be continued at a future point in further releases.
+* Regex for phone number and UK post code.
 * Filter for recipes on main recipe list.
 * Social accounts for registration and sign in.
 * Two factor authentication.